 Bystanders often don't intervene because they don't want to make things worse or assume the victim doesn't want help.
 But research shows that if witnesses know a victim feels upset or wants help they are more likely to step in.
 Also, if a bystander befriends a victim, the act is more likely to get others to join the cause and stand up to the bully.
 A few ways bystanders can befriend victims:

-Show comfort: Stand closer to the victim.
+- Show comfort: Stand closer to the victim.

-Wave other peers over: "Come help!"
+- Wave other peers over: "Come help!"

-Ask if the victim wants support: "Do you need help?"
+- Ask if the victim wants support: "Do you need help?"

-Empathize: "I bet he feels sad."
+- Empathize: "I bet he feels sad."

-Clarify feelings: "She looks upset."
+- Clarify feelings: "She looks upset."

-You can also encourage students to befriend a victim after the episode.
+You can also encourage students to befriend a bullied after the episode.
 "That must have felt so bad."
 "I'm with you.
 Sorry I didn't speak out."
 "That happened to me, too."
 "Do you want me to help you find a teacher to talk to?"
 Though after the episode won't reduce the bullying at the moment, it will help reduce the pain of both the targeted child and the witness.
+It may also help other children recognize there are safe ways to defend and support a targeted child.